-Berlin's latest pendulum swing came with the 1989 fall of the Berlin Wall, which for nearly three decades had divided the city through its heart and rendered it the East-versus-West epicenter of the Cold War.
+Berlin's latest pendulum swing came 25 years ago with the fall of the Berlin Wall, which for nearly three decades had divided the city through its heart and rendered it the East-versus-West epicenter of the Cold War.
 With a reunified Germany, Berlin once again became the country's capital, bringing a massive 1990s reconstruction boom.
 Ultimately Berlin's overbuilding sent rents plummeting, which in turn began drawing a new generation of artsy expats from around the globe.
-Its unofficial turn-of-the-millennium tagline soon became "Poor, but sexy" -- a point of pride for locals, and a boon for travelers looking for a Euro capital where grit and glam mix at affordable rates.
+Its unofficial turn-of-the-millennium tagline soon became "cheaper and sexy" — a point of pride for locals, and a boon for travelers looking for a Euro capital where grit and glam mix at affordable rates.

 With its dual pink zones of Alter Markt (Old Town) and Rudolfplatz, Cologne is Germany's "other" gay capital.
 Best known to outsiders for its iconic Kölner Dom, the city is also home to excellent museums, a hopping arts scene, and a warm and sexy populace.
 Cologne's pre-Lenten Carnival season is Europe's largest and liveliest, with a drag-heavy performance series, Röschen Sitzung, that's a huge gay draw.
 For the best local-mingling, head to the Kwartier Latäng, Friesenviertel, Belgisches Viertel, Südstadt and Ehrenfeld neighborhoods.

 Until the fall of the Berlin Wall, Munich was often the first stop for first-time German visitors, sometimes being hailed as the country's "secret" capital.
-With its active cultural scene, the stunning Bavarian Alps as a backdrop, and loads of historic castles nearby, this third-largest German city is still a huge draw -- especially during its infamous beer-soaked Oktoberfest, which includes very popular gay-specific events.
+With its active cultural scene, the stunning Bavarian Alps as a backdrop, and loads of historic castles nearby, this third-largest German city is still a huge draw — especially during its infamous beer-soaked Oktoberfest when the first Sunday is now coined “Gay Sunday.”
 The Glockenbachviertel area is the heart of LGBT Munich.

 Hamburg is Germany's second-largest city, a busy modern metropolis that's known as the country's media capital.
 As the biggest and most important German port town, Hamburg's long been called the "Gate to the World" and acclaimed for its stylish, international flair.
 Hamburg has two gay areas, the trendy downtown St. Georg and the red-light Reeperbahn, which offers guided tours by German drag legend Olivia Jones.